-This criteria, when applied to Cherry County, 49 units were substandard in 2000.
+This criteria, when applied to Cherry County, 19 units were substandard in 2012.
 This figure was reached by adding the number of housing units meeting one criterion to the number of housing units meeting the other criterion.
-However, the largest amount of substandard units was based on overcrowding with 36 units.

 FIGURE 3.10: SUBSTANDARD HOUSING CONDITIONS